epiphyt/impressum/README.md

 = But there are online generators for that =

-Yes and they are great.
+Yes, and they are great.
 But adding an imprint generator directly to your WordPress install makes it pretty easy for you to stay up to date.

 = How do I use Impressum? =